Ba'ath Party (Iraqi-dominated faction): Mauritania

 The first pro-Iraqi activities was in 1968, but it was organizationally established in 1972.
 The Mauritanian Ba'athist divide their history into two phases: founding (1976–1982) and deployment (1982–1990).
 There is little available information on the 1968–1970 period and Ba'athist activity started in earnest in the early 1970s.
 The party's first clandestine congress was held in 1976.
-They opposed the rule of Moktar Ould Daddah and used most of their early years in trying to infiltrate the ruling Mauritanian People's Party and state institutions.
-In the aftermath of the 1978 coup, the Ba'ath branch took the conscious decision of trying to recruit Haratin people.
-They started publishing The Baʿth and the Haratine in Mauritania to help them in their quest.
+They opposed the rule of President Moktar Ould Daddah and used most of their early years in trying to infiltrate the ruling Mauritanian People's Party and state institutions.
+In the aftermath of the July 1978 coup, the Ba'ath branch took the conscious decision of trying to recruit Haratin people.
+They started publishing The Baaʿth and the Haratine in Mauritania to help them in their quest.
 In the period 1978–1984, the party intensified its effort of recruiting members within the military establishment.
 The Ba'ath party was one of the most fervent supporters of the Arabization policies in Mauritania.
 Because of their efforts, Mohammed Yehdih Ould Breideleil, the Ba'ath leader, was appointed Minister of Information for a short period in 1984.
 Under the rule of Mohamed Khouna Ould Haidalla, the Ba'ath were harassed and in between 1982 and 1983 55 Ba'athists were arrested by the government.
-However, by 1986–1987 the Ba'ath had managed to infiltrate the officer corps and the enlisted ranks, making them a threat to Ould Haidalla and his rule.
-Ould Haidalla, with Saddam Hussein's approval, expelled and banned Ba'athist personnel in the military in 1988.
+However, by 1986–1987 the Ba'ath had managed to infiltrate the officer corps and the enlisted ranks, making them a threat to Maaouya Ould Sid'Ahmed Taya and his rule.
+Maaouya Ould Sid'Ahmed Taya, with Saddam Hussein's approval, expelled and banned Ba'athist personnel in the military in 1988.
+Mauritania strongly supported Saddam Hussein's Iraq during the Iran-Iraq War.

 With Iraq's invasion of Kuwait, the Ba'ath party lost its popular appeal and the financial aid from the Iraqi embassy dried up.
 By 1990, there was not much left of the original Ba'ath movement.